EU regulator gives go-ahead to first COVID shot for 5-11 year olds | Health

 While final approval is up to the European Commission, it typically follows EMA recommendations and an EU source told Reuters that a decision would likely come on Friday.
 "Today's recommendation (...) is clear the BioNTech-Pfizer vaccine is safe and effective for young children, and can offer them additional protection," EU health commissioner Stella Kyriakides said on Twitter.

 Countries will not be able to start rolling out the shots among younger children until next month.
 The first of the low-dose paediatric version will be delivered on Dec.
 20, a spokeswoman for BioNTech said.
-Polish Health Ministry spokesman Wojciech Andrusiewicz told state-run news agency PAP that Poland would start vaccinating children aged 5-11 in December.
+Polish Health Ministry spokesman Wojciech Andrusiewicz told state-run news agency PAP that Poland would start vaccinating children aged 5-11 in December when it receives the first batch of 1.1 million doses for the younger kids.

+The Czech Republic's government said it expects to get 300,000 doses, which would inoculate about a fifth of its younger population.
 For paediatric shots, the U.S. regulator authorised a new version of the vaccine, which uses a new buffer and allows them to be stored in refrigerators for up to 10 weeks.

+The World Health Organization said on Wednesday that as children and adolescents are at lower risk of severe COVID-19, countries should prioritise adults and sharing doses with the COVAX programme aimed at supplying the world's poorest countries which have struggled to get vaccines.
 EPICENTRE AGAIN

 While health experts have pushed the wider use of booster shots to try and avoid hospitals being overwhelmed as immunity from earlier shots wanes, vaccinating younger people is another tool in fighting the virus.
 Some countries, however, have limited the use of COVID-19 shots based on the so-called mRNA technology used by Pfizer-BioNTech to younger people after reports of possible rare cardiovascular side-effects.